LuudJanssen/tailwind-application/src/content.md

 Looking at both open positions, as well as the work your team has done, I can't help but feel that you recognize this drive and it's a shared value within the team.
 Not only do you create tools that work and add real value, but there's a certain amount of elegance and thoughtfulness in the way they were created.
 This is something I strive for in my work as well.

-This drive towards elegance has also forced me to create other skills, like using video editing skills for [an introduction video for the new brand](https://vimeo.com/302102524) of a student association.
-Or creating sound effects for a very small amateur theater production using FL Studio.
-Or the time I went overboard with renting equipment for [filming a corporate outing during my time at ISAAC](https://vimeo.com/280936509).
-Or that time I learned to manipulate SVGs to create customized digital tickets to streaming events:
+This drive towards elegance has also forced me to create other skills, like:

+- Using video editing skills for [an introduction video](https://vimeo.com/302102524) for the new brand of a student association.
+- Creating sound effects for a very small amateur theater production using FL Studio.
+- Going overboard with renting equipment for [filming a corporate outing during my time at ISAAC](https://vimeo.com/280936509).
+- Learning to manipulate SVGs to create customized digital tickets for streaming events.

 <figure>
   <img src="public/strealix-tickets.png" alt="An image showing a digital version of a physical ticket for a streaming event.">
-  <figcaption>Manipulating SVGs to create digital tickets for <a href="https://strealix.com/">Strealix</a>.</figcaption>
+  <figcaption>Manipulating SVGs to create digital tickets for <a href="https://strealix.com/">Strealix</a>, a platform for which I did the branding, design, and front-end all in the span of 3 weeks.</figcaption>
 </figure>

-> This was part of an awesome project where me and a team of 2 other devs created [an entire streaming platform](https://strealix.com/) in 3 weeks during the COVID-19 pandemic.
-It's far from perfect, but I'm proud of it because I managed to do the design, branding and front-end all by myself in 3 weeks.

-I wouldn't say these skills are my strong suits, there's a reason I'm applying for the position of Staff Software Engineer, but I do think they highlight that I won't shy away from learning new things (like Rust) and going the extra mile to create something special.
+While my video editing skills are not on a professional level, I do think it highlights that I won't shy away from learning new things (like Rust) and going the extra mile to create something special.

-## Culture

-It might sound cheesy in the context of a job application, but I put great value on company culture and job impact.
+## I value company culture

-I've mentioned the startup period a few times, and while it was a great experience overall, it taught me a lot about company culture by setting the wrong example.
+I have mentioned my startup period before, and while it was a great experience overall, it taught me about the importance of a strong company culture by setting the wrong example.
 Work-life balance was non-existent, and I eventually left because of the way team members were treating each other.

-Since then I've been fortunate enough to work for some great companies with a strong focus on culture.
+Since then I have been fortunate enough to work for some great companies with a strong focus on culture.
 At ISAAC, we were laser-focused on accessibility.
-Not because our customer was asking us, but because it was the right thing to do.
-They also facilitated training from the Dutch accessibility foundation.
-At Incentro we have been a [Great Place to Work](https://www.greatplacetowork.nl/) for years in a row, we have an organizational structure built around cells (flat hierarchy), a review process with peers, and complete transparency about salaries.
+Not because our customer was asking us to, but because it was the right thing to do.

+At Incentro we have been a [Great Place to Work](https://www.greatplacetowork.nl/) for years in a row, we have an organizational structure built around cells (ensuring a flat hierarchy), a review process with peers, and complete transparency about salaries.

 What excites me about working for Tailwind Labs is the ability to work on free and open-source tools that have a large impact, while also being a part of a profitable company.
-I won't shy away from saying that the listed salary would be a significant increase for me, but I intend to save most of it and use that to invest in my [moral ambition](https://www.moreleambitie.nl/) (a term coined by Dutch sociologist Rutger Bregman) later in life.
+I love how you are making the conscious choice to be small and independent as I have been pushing back on the idea of endless growth within companies I have worked for.

-## Tailwind
+## I love Tailwind

-Last but not least, I thought it would be important for me to highlight my love for and experience with Tailwind.

-Ever since Tailwind came out I've been a fan and over time I've defended the utility-first approach to many colleagues and I've led teams that decided to use Tailwind in their projects.
-I bought a Tailwind UI license as soon as I got a hold of the project, and I've been loving the concept of Headless UI ever since it was announced.

-I even went as far as creating some utilities around Tailwind for use within our company, which I still intend to open source.
+I am a huge fan of Tailwind's utility-first approach and have been delighted to lead teams using Tailwind.
+I bought a Tailwind UI license as soon as I got a hold of the project, and I have been loving the concept of Headless UI ever since it was announced.
+I also created some utilities around Tailwind for use within our company, which I am preparing to open-source.

 One of these utilities ([a component factory copying the styled-components syntax](https://github.com/luudjanssen/tailwind-application/blob/main/src/utils/tailwind.tsx)) was used to create this very application:

 ```tsx [filename.test]
 import { CakeIcon, MapPinIcon } from "@heroicons/react/24/outline";